 Navigate This Article:

-Teens with credit cards aren’t very common, as only 1 in 6 minors are reported to have a card in their own name.1 While there are a variety of factors at play, parents should consider the upside to teaching their teens how to use a credit card wisely before their child moves out on their own when they’re more likely to make poor decisions and rack up debt.
+Six in 10 parents said they’ve given their children permission to use their credit or debit card to make purchases.1 While there are a variety of factors at play, parents should consider the upside to teaching their teens how to use a credit card wisely before their child moves out on their own when they’re more likely to make poor decisions and rack up debt.

 Money is often a source of friction in many relationships, even between parent and child.
-In fact, 1 in 4 parents said they have argued about money with their kids, citing credit card use without parental permission as the second most common disagreement.1
+In fact, nearly half of parents (48%) said they have argued about money with their kids, citing credit card use without parental permission as the most common disagreement (44%).1

-7. 48% of Parents Second-Guess Allowing The Use of Credit
+4. Nearly Half of Parents Second-Guess Allowing the Use of Credit

 Many parents struggle with the decision to give their teens access to a credit card.
 In fact, 48% of parents have second-guessed their decision to allow their kids to use their credit cards.1